-As of December 31, 2018 and December 31, 2019, the Company's certificate of incorporation authorized the Company to issue up to 180,000,000 and 240,000,000 shares of common stock, respectively.
+The Amended and Restated Certificate of Incorporation authorizes the Company to issue up to 180,000,000 shares of common stock.
 Common stockholders are entitled to dividends as and when declared by the Board of Directors, subject to the rights of holders of all classes of stock outstanding having priority rights as to dividends.
 There have been no dividends declared to date.
 The holder of each share of common stock is entitled to one vote.
-The Company constructively retired 4,155 shares of common stock during the year that were abandoned.